Schedule a Consultation →

 You don't have to do all eight steps tomorrow.
 Start with one.
 The single most powerful entry point is a guided meditation, because it drops you below the thinking mind into the felt place where beliefs actually change.
 I've recorded many of these, free, and people use them daily for exactly this.

-[Listen to the free meditations →] (Insight Timer link)
+Listen to the free meditations →

 And if you want to master this work fully, and learn to guide others through their own transformation, that's what we teach at Awakened Academy.
 Start with one practice today.
 The rest follows.